Ultrasonic1209/chess-app-frontend/README.md

 - sql commands for creating/editing users
 - sql for creating/amending a game
 - add box next to the chess board showing moves
-- **update document to reflect downgrading of medium/difficult cpu difficulties to stretch tasks**
 - chess timer in moves box